bbugyi200/funky/tests/README.md

 ## Python Tests

-The Python tests can be run using the following command: `runtests`
+The Python tests can be run using the following command: `./runtests`

 ## Shell Tests